Why Schiphol airport is cutting night flights and noisy jets

 Schiphol airport bans late night flights

-Schiphol airport has announced plans to scrap all overnight flights by the end of 2025 in reaction to the noise disturbance caused to local residents.
+Schiphol airport, which is majority owned by the state, has announced plans to scrap all overnight flights by the end of 2025 in reaction to the noise disturbance caused to local residents.

 The transport hub said the move would significantly reduce the “serious nuisance” that people living in the area have to deal with, according to an interview with CEO Ruud Sondag in Het Parool.